-The AR-15 /M-16 extractor upgrade for an M700 bolt is a very popular and almost required service for a number of applications.
-When working with magnum bolt face cartridges, the AR-15/M-16 extractor is almost a must-have as the riveted factory piece is prone to be very problematic.
+The AR-15 /M-16 extractor upgrade for an M700 bolt is a very popular and almost required service for several applications.
+When working with magnum bolt face cartridges, the AR-15/M-16 extractor is almost a must-have as the riveted factory piece is prone to be problematic.

 Bergara actions: B14

 The Dual Ejector modification is only applicable to the M700 (EXCLUDES OEM M700 IN 338 LAPUA), M7, 40X, 721, 722

 A close inspection of factory bolts reveals several intricately machined features where the factory extractor resides.
 These features can have a detrimental effect on the operation of an AR-15 extractor because the case rim tends to become impinged on the underhook feature that retains the OEM extractor spring.

 Because of this, the first thing we do is fit a bushing to the bolt face.
 This is where the departure from the norm begins because our bushings are threaded directly into the nose of the bolt face.
 Using state-of-the-art CNC machining centers fitted with 3D electronic probing allows us to achieve this delicate process.

 By knowing exactly where the part is, machining strategies can be implemented to deliver a true mechanical lock between the bolt body and the extractor bushing.
 Threading delivers a powerful means of mechanically locking the two parts together.
 The industry “norm” has been to rely on epoxy, which is very prone to failure.
 We rely upon low-temperature solder applied with magnetic induction to lock the thread in place.
 Solder delivers the strongest means of bonding the two parts together permanently so that the insert can never rotate inside the nose of the bolt.